de-DEen-US

 A national driving license is sufficient for EU citizens.
 The road network is well developed and the roads are in good condition.
 However, some destinations can only be reached by ferry.
 The routes can therefore take some time.

+The traffic signs and rules are by and large standardized within Europe.
 The speed limits on expressways and freeways are 80 to 100 km/h; outside built-up areas 80 km/h and inside built-up areas 50 km/h.
 During the day, you must drive with daytime running lights or dipped headlights.
 The drink-drive limit is 0.2 per mille.
 You should adhere to all regulations if you don't want to pay expensive fines.

 In the event of a breakdown, the NAF emergency call center can be reached 24/7 on 08508.